glease65/allons-y/README.md

-Time tracking log with a light and dark view and log is exportable into csv.
+Time tracking log with a light and dark view.
+Creates a log that is exportable to csv.